letoram/arcan/README.md

 accessible into the .arcan/resources path, and have the runable appls in .arcan/appl.

+A big note about compilation is how central the 'shmif' set of libraries are.
+These are used for all external tools, but are tied to the inner workings of your arcan build, and particularly the 'video' platform used.
+The short explanation as to why this is, is that there's no universal solution for which packing formats and so on it is that is the most efficient for all possible hardware combinations.
+Your needs on a low level are possible much different from on a higher level where there's another display system involved.
+While it is possible to account for such variations at runtime with some degree of uncertainty, the solution contributes to a huge state space explosion in a way that we don't have the resources to support, and it makes application development harder on both sides of the shmif- barrier.
+Therefore, the decision was made to have a 'native color format' and a 'native audio format' that is as hard-wired as 'endianness' is for CPUs.
+While builds are made out of source, one file, shmif/arcan\_shmif\_cfg.h, is generated during build time in the normal source tree.
+Therefore, trying out multiple builds from the same source checkout will likely result in wrong colors unless you rebuild everything that uses SHMIF.
+This is one of the reasons why SHMIF- is treated as an 'internal API' rather than some protocol or external API for others to use.
+This situation is subject to change, but there are no such plans in that direction at the moment.

 Compatibility
 ====
 The set of applications that can connect to arcan and use it as a display